Josephrp/DataTonic/README.md

 # DataTonic

+- turn your laptop computer into a webserver of nested data and code capable agents !

 A Data-Capable AGI-style Agent Builder of Agents , that creates swarms , runs commands and securely processes and creates datasets, databases, visualizations, and analyses.

 - DataTonic solves simple tasks that require complex data processing
 - it's perfect for data analytics and business intelligence

+you can use image or audio input in your native language : **DataTonic is AGI for all**

 #### What it does :